Nerf-Chamber/ZaportaLaura_M17RA5/README.md

 ---------------------

 - The Post Processing package for the lighting didn't work so I removed It :c
+- First person movement is limited to W, W-A and W-D
 - You can puch da box :D
 - You can drown da box :I
 - For the performance I added a scipt that renders the objects only when visible to the player